dariusc93/libp2p-helper/README.md

 ## License

-This crate is licensed under MIT.
+This crate is licensed under MIT or Apache 2.0.